tansionline/movie-app/README.md

 Update: They approved the task, I have a meeting this week :ocean:

+Update: I met the team lead and HR.
+They said they would come back to me :octocat:

 # Demo

 You can access demo page [here](https://movie-blue.vercel.app/)